madprops/gifmaker/README.md

 This is only used when the output is not a direct file path.

-For instance if the output ends with `cat.gif` it will use `gif`.
+For instance, if the output ends with `cat.gif` it will use `gif`.

-If the output is a directory it will use a random name with the appropiate format.
+If the output is a directory it will use a random name with the appropriate format.

 ---

 > separator = Type: str | Default: ";"

-Which character to consider as the separator in `words`.
+The character to use as the line separator in `words`.

 ---